mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 title:  "What the Hell is GetOpaque in Java"
 date:   2025-08-03 08:52:34 +0200
 categories: "Java Concurrency"
+excerpt: "Sheds some light on a sparsely documented API."
 ---
 In this blog post, that can be seen as a follow-up of my [last post](https://mlangc.github.io/java/concurrency/2025/05/25/volatile-vs-acq-rel.html) about acquire release semantics, I want to shine some light